akashthedeveloper/150-Days-Web3-Full-Stack-Challenge/Git & GitHub/Day1/README.md

 ## Clone - It is the process to copy the repo from github to our local system which pull downs a copy of that repo in our system

+## HEAD - It is reference to most recent commit in current branch

 ```sh
    git -- version  : To get version of the git
 ```